Tattoo Bruising: Causes & Treatment

 It May Not Even Be A Bruise

-Just be aware that what you think might be a bruise, might actually turn out to just be something completely different.
-Many conditions on/below the skin can look very similar to one-another.
+Just be aware that what you think might be a bruise, might actually turn out to be something completely different.
+Many conditions on/below the skin can look very similar to one another.

-For example, there is something that can happen to a tattoo called a 'blowout', which can happen to your tattoo if something goes wrong in the tattooing procedure - and this can look very similar to a bruise.
+For example, there is something that can happen to a tattoo called a ‘blowout’, which is the result of an artist using tattoo needles inefficiently and causing tattoo ink to be pushed into deeper layers of skin than is required.
+The end result can look very similar to a bruise.

 Although tattoo blowout is generally rare if your artist is relatively experienced, the effects are much more damaging towards the long-term appearance of your tattoo.

 A good way to distinguish between the two conditions is that a bruise should slowly disappear throughout the space of a week, while the appearance of a tattoo blowout generally remains the same for months and years.

 If you’re concerned or confused as to what the problem may actually be, go and see your artist.